Akilax0/Autonomous-Path-Planning/README.md

-# RRT ALGORITHMS FOR EXPERIMENTING ON AUTONOMOUS ROBOTS
+# PATH PLANNING ALGORITHMS FOR EXPERIMENTING ON AUTONOMOUS ROBOTS

+Exploration of modern path finding algorithms as an extension towards rovers and other robotic vehicle navigation.

 Four main concerns in path planning algorithms